DataBiosphere/dsub/docs/input_output.md

 --output-recursive OUTPUT_PATH=gs://bucket/path
 ```

-Then have your job write output files and subdirectories to the path
+Then have your job write output files and subdirectories to
-`/mnt/data/output/gs/bucket/path` within the Docker container.
+`${OUTPUT_PATH}` within the Docker container.

-The object(s) at the Cloud Storage path will be recursively copied and
-made available at the path `/mnt/data/input/gs/bucket/path`.
+All files and directories under the path `/mnt/data/output/gs/bucket/path`
+will be automatically copied to Cloud Storage when your script or
+command exits with success.

 The Docker container will receive the environment variable: